Leadership on Climate Change Adaptation

 GSA is playing a lead role in making sure the Federal government is better prepared to cope with the consequences of climate change.
-It is integrating climate change adaptation strategies into risk-management programs to reduce property, infrastructure, and supply chain vulnerabilities.
+We are integrating climate change adaptation strategies into risk-management programs to reduce property, infrastructure, and supply chain vulnerabilities.

 Addressing those risks includes identifying mission-critical facilities, products, and services, evaluating business operations and supply chains that may be vulnerable, and anticipating needs that may arise from climate change.

 Policy and Planning

 GSA is in a unique position to facilitate not only an integrated national adaptation strategy, but also to coordinate Federal efforts with state and local officials.
-To ensure that GSA is building a robust capacity to manage risk from climate change, it has developed its own Climate Change Risk Management Plan.
+To ensure that GSA is building a robust capacity to manage risk from climate change, we have developed our own Climate Change Risk Management Plan.
 It commits GSA to planning throughout the agency, and identifies and prioritizes specific actions it will take to improve its adaptive capacity.
 The Plan was developed and issued pursuant to President Obama’s 2013 Executive Order (EO) 13653, Preparing the United States for the Impacts of Climate Change, and also addresses the requirements of EO 13514, Federal Leadership in Environmental, Energy, and Economic Performance, and the President's Climate Action Plan.